 The Keep/Put Away Box

-This box should be the smallest in theory.
-Items that end up in this box are used on a daily or weekly basis and just need to be put away in their proper spot.
-If a “keep” item belongs in the area you’re decluttering, don’t even put it in this box, just put it away where it belongs immediately.
+In theory, this box should be the smallest.
+Items that end up in this box should be used regularly.
+They likely just need to be put away in their proper spot.
+If a “keep” item belongs in your current decluttering area, don’t put it in this box.
+Instead, just put it away where it belongs immediately.

 The Donate/Sell Box

 This box will be filled with valuable items that you no longer use.
 It’s tempting to want to donate everything you don’t need, regardless of its condition.
 Be considerate of what others will be able to use when adding objects to this box.
 If a shirt is ripped or heavily stained, consider tossing or recycling it as a rag instead.

 The Toss Box

 The Storage Box

 Ideally, this box should only include items you can’t part with but don’t need on a regular basis.
 For example, you might include seasonal decor or seasonal clothing you need to store during the offseason.
 Everything else should go in one of the other three boxes!

 Step 2: Declutter one area at time.

-The key to success with this technique (success = getting rid of too much stuff) is to be in the right frame of mind.
-Keep your eye on the prize: an organized and efficient home.
+The key to success with this technique is to be in the right mindset when you start.
+Keep your eye on the prize: your goal is an organized and efficient home.
 Keep these tips in mind as you get started:

 - Start with one room or small area at a time.
 If a room is too large or cluttered, focus on one corner.
 Going one section at a time will lower your chances of overwhelm.

 - Evaluate each item individually.
-For this method, it’s absolutely necessary to pick up each item individually and take the time to focus on its purpose in your life.
+For this method, it’s absolutely necessary to pick up each item individually and evaluate its purpose in your life.
 Trying to sort too fast or process too many items at once will result in a very full “storage” or “keep” box.
-It could also cause you to inadvertently toss things you may have been able to sell.
+Take it one thing at a time, and pause longer on items that need a bit more reflection.